hansbuehler/cdxbasics/README.md

 ### WriteLine

-A simple utility function to manage printing in a given line with carriage returns (`\r`).
+A simple utility class to manage printing in a given line with carriage returns (`\r`).
-Essentially, it keeps track of what was printed so far at the current line.
+Essentially, it keeps track of the length what was printed so far at the current line.
 If a `\r` is encountered it will clear the rest of the line to avoid having residual text from the previous line.

 Example 1 (how to use \r and \n)